Alex Burrows: Junior and minor leagues

+Professional (2005–2018)

-Vancouver Canucks (2006–2017)
+Vancouver Canucks (2005–2017)

 Having worked his way up from the ECHL, Burrows' energetic play in the minors earned him a two-way contract with the Moose's NHL affiliate, the Vancouver Canucks, on November 8, 2005.
 He had appeared earlier in the Canucks' training camp for the 2005–06 season, but was sent back to the Moose.
-After recording 30 points in 33 games with the Moose, he was recalled by the Canucks on January 2, 2006.
+After recording 30 points in 33 games with the Moose, he was recalled by the Canucks on January 2, 2006 and made his NHL debut that day against the St. Louis Blues.
 Eight days later, Burrows scored his first career NHL goal against Ed Belfour of the Toronto Maple Leafs.
 He also added an assist as the Canucks won the game 4–3.
 Establishing himself on the Canucks roster, he added his first NHL career hat-trick on March 27, 2006, in a 7–4 win against the Los Angeles Kings.
 He finished with seven goals and 12 points over 43 games in his NHL rookie campaign.
 Burrows' ascension to the NHL has been attributed to his hard-working and abrasive style of play, generating momentum for his team and aggravating opposing players.

-Burrows completed his first full campaign with the Canucks the following season in 2006–07.
+Burrows completed his first full campaign and second altogether with the Canucks the following season in 2006–07.
 He contributed primarily on the team's penalty kill, which ranked first in the league.
 Burrows' average shorthanded ice time per game was second among team forwards, behind Ryan Kesler.
 He struggled to produce offensively, however, and recorded a career-low three goals and nine points in 81 games.

 In 2007–08, Burrows formed an effective duo with centre Ryan Kesler on the third line as defensive forwards, countering opposing teams' top players while contributing offensively, as well.
 During the season, he was fined an undisclosed amount by the league after spearing Detroit Red Wings forward Aaron Downey at centre ice during the two teams' pre-game skate on February 23, 2008.
-He finished the campaign with 12 goals, 31 points and a team-high plus-minus of +11.
+He finished the campaign with 12 goals, 31 points and a team-high plus-minus of +11 in all 82 games as the Canucks narrowly missed the playoffs as they missed the 2008 playoffs by three points.
 He was voted by Canucks' fans to receive the team's Most Exciting Player Award and the Fred J. Hume Award, given to the team's "unsung hero" as voted by the Canucks Booster Club.